ska-sa/katgpucbf/doc/control.rst

     The data rates you intend to process are still limited by the NIC in your host machine.
-To truly take advantage of running engines without a high-speed data network, consider reducing the :option:`!--adc-sample-rate` by e.g. a factor of ten as this value greatly affects the engine transmission rate.
+To truly take advantage of running engines without a high-speed data network, consider reducing the :option:`!--adc-sample-rate` by e.g. a factor of ten as this value greatly affects the engine's data transmission rate.

 Controlling the correlator